-While you can catch a wave on a good day, the Senggigi beaches are more reserved for chilling.
-Nevertheless, it’s one of my favorite coastlines in Indonesia, and definitely worth an entry on your list of things to do on Lombok.
+While you can catch a wave on a good day, the Senggigi beaches are more reserved for chilling, with calm, clear waters.
+Nevertheless, it’s one of my favorite coastlines in Indonesia, and definitely worth an entry on your list of Lombok things to do and places to visit.

 3. Visit the Tete Batu Rice Terraces

 I’ve said it before but, Tete Batu is as close to Ubud as you’ll get on Lombok.
-Complete with rice terraces, small cafes, waterfalls, and short hikes, Tete Batu is one of the most scenic attractions on Lombok.
+Complete with rice terraces, small cafes, waterfalls, and short hikes, Tete Batu is one of the most scenic Lombok tourist attractions.

 CHEAP CAR RENTAL: Alternatively, if you’re traveling in a group, you could also rent a car to explore all of the best things to do on Lombok yourself.
-Click here to find a good car rental deal.
+I always use Rentalcars.com in Indonesia because you get local rates.